apache/ignite-3/modules/distribution-zones/tech-notes/rebalance.md

 - Update the replication protocol clients (RaftGroupService, for example) on each Replica.

 ## Failover logic
-The main idea of failover process: every rebalance request PlacementDriver->PrimaryReplica or PrimaryReplica->ReplicationGroup must be idempotent.
+The main idea of failover process: every rebalance request and cancel rebalance request PlacementDriver->PrimaryReplica or PrimaryReplica->ReplicationGroup must be idempotent.
 So, redundant request in the worst case should be just answered by positive answer (just like rebalance is already done).

 After that we can prepare the following logic:
 - On every new PD leader elected - it must check the direct value (not the locally cached one) of `zoneId.assignment.pending`/`zondeId.assignment.cancel` (the last one always wins, if exists) keys and send `RebalanceRequest`/`CancelRebalanceRequest` to needed PrimaryReplicas and then listen updates from the last revision of this key.